natalettileandro/natalettileandro/README.md

 ## Experience

+- LANXESS, Porto Feliz, Data Science & Engineer, (09/2021)-Actual
+Osi Soft Pi – AVEVA Pi Admin user , Management around 5000 tags and more than 80 people training in Pi System.
+Development and implementation Data Monitoring, Events Frames and Mathematical models (output increased around 16% , Standardized and scalable production reports on the plant).
+OEE implementation with Process Optimization
+Energy Production and Efficiency to Boiler process, Energy consumption ( All plant) and Predict Maintenance with Notification using TrendMiner software;
+TrendMiner - Statistic model (Integral, Interpolations, Descriptive Statistics), Notifications and Alarms for critical condition and Energy Efficiency predicts (Machine Learning).
+Power Bi - Data Management Reports with data from Production (Osi Soft Pi)  and SAP, where Managers and Leaders from Production, Maintenance, Project are connected on the dashboard at Power Bi portal. iConnect Project , Jan/23 - Development of a prototype Drone capable of monitoring CO2 levels in the Industrial Processes area, where they are conducted by Brazilian Engineers, VDI-Brasil - Associação de Engenheiros Brasil-Alemanha, VDI e.V. and Technische Hochschule Georg Agricola.
+FORMARE project (volunteer) - Social professional education program for low-income youth (Digitalization classes).
+- LANXESS, Porto Feliz, Production Leader (06/2015)-(09/2021)
+- LANXESS, Porto Feliz, Laboratory Analyst (05/2012)-(05/2015)
+- LANXESS, Porto Feliz, Engineer Trainee (10/2010)-(05/2012)

 <!--
 **natalettileandro/natalettileandro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.